 Don’t let scammers take advantage of your generosity and empathy this holiday season.
 To avoid charity scams, be careful about requests for donations.
 Request something in writing or visit the charity’s website to make sure your money is going to the right place.

 Scammers are taking advantage of the coronavirus pandemic to con people into giving up their money.
 They are coming up with new types of fraud related to fake vaccines, test kits, bogus cures, or treatments.
-Watch a brief video to learn more about how to avoid these scams.
 And if you know someone who is behind on their mortgage or rent due to the pandemic, check out our mortgage and housing assistance portal to learn about options that may help them stay in their home.

 If you are a financial caregiver, beware of errand helper scams that have popped up during this time.
 Download the CFPB’s Managing Someone Else’s Money guides to read tips to protect your loved ones from financial abuse and scams.